ellysh/video-game-bots/InGameBots/protection.md

 # Protection Approaches

-We have considered approaches to develop in-game bots.
-Now we will explore methods to protect game application against these bots.
+We have considered an example to develop in-game bot for Diablo 2 game.
+Now we will explore methods to protect a game application from these bots.
 Let us split protection methods into two groups:

-1. Methods against investigation and reverse engineering of the game application.
+1. Methods to prevent investigation and reverse engineering of the game application.
 2. Methods against algorithms of in-game bots.

 First group is well known methods that allow you to make it complicate to debug application and explore its memory.
 Second group of methods allows you to violate a normal work of bot applications.
-Yes, some of methods are able to be refer to both groups.
-We will emphasize the main goal of each method.
+Some of these methods are able to be refer to both groups.

 ## Test Application

 Most of the protection approaches against in-game bots should be implemented inside the game application.
-It is possible to take already existed game application and try to write a separate protection system for it.
-But this approach requires much more efforts and time.
+It is possible to take already existed game application and make separate protection system for it.
+But this approach requires more efforts and time.
 I suggest to write a simple application that emulates some game model.
-Also we can develop primitive in-game bot that controls our test application.
-Then we will add specific protection features to this application and check, how it helps us to protect the application against the bot.
+Also we can develop a primitive in-game bot that controls our test application.
+Then we will add specific protection features to this application and test them.

 This is an algorithm of the test application:

 1. Set a maximum value of the life parameter.
-2. Check a state of the *1* keyboard key every second in the loop.
+2. Check a state of the *1* keyboard key every second in a loop.
 3. Decrement the life value in case the key is not pressed.
 Otherwise, increment the value.
 4. Finish the loop and application in case the life parameter becomes equal to zero.